Skip to main content

 Data providers and Announcers

 Before the price of an Announcer can be used in an Oracle price calculation, governance must whitelist the Announcer and the corresponding data provider must register the Announcer with the Announcer Registry, another singleton coin.
-See the Technical Manual for more information.

 Data providers are expected to provide regular, timely and accurate updates of the XCH/USD market price, and publish it in their respective Announcer.
 In particular, Announcer prices must be updated no less often than given by the Announcer Validity.
 Otherwise the Anncouncer price is considered expired and can no longer be used to update the Oracle Price.